oeggy03/tp/docs/DeveloperGuide.md

 #### Use Case: UC04 - Adding an Internship to a Company Contact

-**Preconditions:** User has the SOCareers App open and a list of companies available.
+**Preconditions:** User has the SOCareers open and has at least one company in their list of companies.
 **Guarantees:** A new internship is added to the specified company’s internships list with the provided details.
 **MSS:**
 1. User requests to add an internship to a company contact and provides the internship's details.
-2. SOCareers adds the internship to the specified company's list of internships and displays confirmation in the UI.
+2. SOCareers adds the internship to the specified company's list of internships and confirms to the user that the operation was completed successfully.

     Use case ends.